 India: The Initiative worked closely with tribal communities and local research organizations, strengthening traditional seed banks and advancing agrobiodiversity conservation.

-Vietnam: Engagement with local and rural farming networks led to the successful promotion of traditional crops within sustainable value chains.
+Viet Nam: Engagement with local and rural farming networks led to the successful promotion of traditional crops within sustainable value chains.

-Burkina Faso: A multi-stakeholder collaboration between women’s groups, local schools, and research institutions supported the establishment of new agroecological research frameworks to improve climate resilience.
+Burkina Faso: A multistakeholder collaboration between women’s groups, local schools, and research institutions supported the establishment of new agroecological research frameworks to improve climate resilience.

 Regional & Global Level: The Initiative participated in global policy dialogues with organizations such as FAO, UNDP and UNEP, ensuring that nature-positive solutions are reflected in international sustainability frameworks.